Personal tools

 With an ever-increasing volume of data generated by large-scale genetic and genomic studies, Dr. Briollais' team faces important challenges in order to provide meaningful statistical results that can then be interpreted by the biologists and lead to critical clinical applications.
 Dr. Briollais and his team lend their expertise to colleagues internationally, and play a critical role in the development and analysis of large-scale population studies to determine genetic and environmental factors that contribute to a variety of complex human diseases.

-Within the Lunenfeld, Dr. Briollais works with Dr. Hilmi Ozcelik to study the genetic susceptibility to breast cancer that aims to improve our understanding of this disease and to better predict its risks in the general population.
+Within the Lunenfeld-Tanenbaum, Dr. Briollais works with colleagues to study the genetic susceptibility to breast cancer that aims to improve our understanding of this disease and to better predict its risks in the general population.
 As part of an interdisciplinary CIHR team grant chaired by Dr. John McLaughlin on the determinants and impact of colorectal cancer, he is leading a statistical group to develop analytical methods in relation to the various projects of this research.
-With Dr. Steve Lye and international collaborators in Australia, he is also developing specific statistical methods to elucidate the role of gene-environment interactions underlying the development origin of health and adult diseases.
-Finally, he has recently been awarded a MITACS grant to develop a graphical modeling framework to study complex dependence patterns in high-dimensional biological data.

 At a Glance

-• Dr. Laurent Briollais uses and develops complex statistical tools to model the effects of genes and environmental factors associated with complex human diseases
+Dr. Laurent Briollais uses and develops complex statistical tools to model the effects of genes and environmental factors associated with complex human diseases

-• Identifies genomic variations that best predict breast cancer risks
+Identifies genomic variations that best predict breast cancer risks

 Major Research Activities

-Dr. Laurent Briollais’ research program focuses on the development of statistical methods and study designs to identify and characterize genetic and environmental risk factors that influence complex human diseases at the population level.
+Dr. Laurent Briollais' research program focuses on the development of statistical methods and study designs to identify and characterize genetic and environmental risk factors that influence complex human diseases at the population level.
 Recently, he has been working on the development and application of innovative computational and statistical approaches to identify genomic variations and their interactions that best characterize and predict breast cancer risks.
-This work is done in collaboration with molecular geneticists, clinicians and epidemiologists at the Lunenfeld.
+This work is done in collaboration with molecular geneticists, clinicians and epidemiologists at the Lunenfeld-Tanenbaum.